5 Best Rainy Day Hikes Near Seattle

 In fact, going on a rainy day likely means you’ll have the trail to yourself.
 The best rainy day hikes near Seattle don’t rely on great views as the main draw, and are often even more appealing in the drizzle.
-Get out there–before the sun starts setting early.

 5 Rainy Day Hikes near Seattle

 The gorgeous Boulder River Trail threads through a narrow gorge and parallels Boulder River.
 One of the easier rainy day hikes near Seattle, it rewards hikers with a damp, verdant forest and two sets of waterfalls streaming down the canyon walls.
 Note that the road to the trailhead can be rough and filled with deep potholes, so it’s best to go with a high-clearance vehicle.

 Near Stevens Pass, the Wallace Falls hike is easy to get to and makes for one of the quicker and more rewarding rainy day hikes near Seattle.
 At just 5.5 miles round trip, the trail climbs steadily through the forest to a series of waterfalls classified as Lower, Middle, and Upper.
 The cataracts are even more impressive in the spring, when they’re swollen with snowmelt.
 The trail sits within Wallace Falls State Park, so be sure to bring your Discover Pass.